 Matt joined the Economics Department at the University of Montana in 2012.
 He earned his PhD in Economics from the University of Oregon.
 Prior to entering the UO's PhD program, he served as an intelligence officer in the United States Air Force for eight and a half years.
 While serving in the USAF, Matt was stationed at Travis AFB in Northern California, the Naval Postgraduate School in Monterey, CA (where he earned a MA in National Security Affairs), and Hickam AFB in Hawaii.
 A few of the garden spots to which he had the opportunity to deploy include Uzbekistan, Qatar, U.A.E., and Diego Garcia.
 He grew up in Southern California and earned a BA in Political Science from the University of California, Santa Barbara (UCSB).
-Matt's wife is also a recovering political science major and they have two daughters, ages four and one, that keep them very busy.
+Matt's wife is also a recovering political science major and they have two daughters, ages five and two, that keep them very busy.

 University of Oregon, Ph.D. -- Economics, 2012